Cvsc16/Tubaroes_do_Espaco/docs/recursos_projeto.md

-# Recursos do Projeto
+# Project Resources

-## Dados NASA Prioritarios
+## Priority NASA Datasets
-- **PACE (Plankton, Aerosols, Clouds and Ecosystems)**: abundancia e composicao de fitoplancton com cobertura global de alta resolucao.
+- **PACE (Plankton, Aerosols, Clouds and Ecosystems)** - global, high-resolution coverage of phytoplankton abundance and community composition.
-- **MODIS Aqua (L3)**: serie historica de clorofila-a para comparar tendencias de produtividade.
+- **MODIS Aqua (L3)** - long-term chlorophyll-a time series to monitor productivity trends.
-- **SWOT (Surface Water and Ocean Topography)**: rastreamento de redemoinhos e variacoes de nivel da superficie do mar em alta resolucao.
+- **SWOT (Surface Water and Ocean Topography)** - high-resolution tracking of eddies and sea-surface height anomalies.
-- **MUR SST (GHRSST)**: temperatura da superficie do mar quase em tempo real, util para detectar frentes termicas.
+- **MUR SST (GHRSST)** - near-real time sea-surface temperature for detecting thermal fronts.
-- **ECCO (Estimating the Circulation and Climate of the Ocean)**: campos diarios de velocidade (u/v) para entender transporte de nutrientes.
+- **ECCO (Estimating the Circulation and Climate of the Ocean)** - daily u/v velocity fields to understand nutrient transport.

-## Literatura Cientifica de Apoio
+## Supporting Scientific Literature
-- **Braun et al. (2019)** ?
-Mostra que redemoinhos quentes permitem que tubaroes pelagicos explorem a zona crepuscular sem restricao termica.
+- **Braun et al. (2019)** - hot eddies allow pelagic sharks to forage in the twilight zone without thermal stress.
-- **Gaube et al. (2018)** ?
-Analisa movimentos de tubaroes-brancos na Corrente do Golfo e Mar dos Sargacos, relacionando-os a estruturas de mesoescala.
+- **Gaube et al. (2018)** - links adult white shark movements in the Gulf Stream/Sargasso Sea to mesoscale structures.

-## Recursos de Parceiros e Tutoriais
+## Partner Resources and Tutorials
-- **Agencia Espacial Canadense (CSA)**:
+- **Canadian Space Agency (CSA):**
-  - *smartWhales: Usando o espaco para manter as baleias seguras* ?
-Exemplo de uso de dados de satelite para protecao da megafauna.
+  - *smartWhales: Using space to keep whales safe* - example of satellite data applied to megafauna protection.
-  - *Monitoramento e protecao do nosso ecossistema do espaco* ?
-Visao geral sobre monitoramento ambiental via satelite.
+  - *Monitoring and protecting our ecosystem from space* - overview of environmental monitoring via satellites.
-- **Portal SWOT** ?
-Dados, documentacao e tutoriais sobre a missao Surface Water and Ocean Topography.
+- **SWOT Portal** - data access, documentation, and tutorials for the Surface Water and Ocean Topography mission.
-- **Informacoes institucionais SWOT** ?
-Descricao da missao conjunta NASA, CNES, CSA e UKSA, cobrindo 90% das aguas superficiais do planeta.
+- **SWOT mission materials** - institutional information from NASA, CNES, CSA, and UKSA describing mission scope (90% of Earth’s surface waters).

-## Como Usar Estes Recursos
+## How We Use These Resources
-1. **Dados** ?
-Alimentam os scripts de download (`01_search_download.py`) e pre-processamento (`02_preprocess.py`).
+1. **Datasets** - feed our download (`01_search_download.py`) and preprocessing (`02_preprocess.py`) scripts.
-2. **Artigos** ?
-Fornecem base cientifica para justificar variaveis e narrativa do projeto.
+2. **Articles** - provide scientific grounding for selected variables and storytelling.
-3. **Recursos institucionais** ?
-Apoiam storytelling sobre colaboracao internacional e aplicacoes praticas.
+3. **Institutional resources** - support communication about international collaboration and practical applications.

-Guarde os links completos e credenciais (quando necessario) em arquivos seguros ou notas internas da equipe.
+Store full links and required credentials in secure team notes or internal files.